 Free drinking water will be available at all bars and we are installing more taps across the site to make it easier for you to refill.

-You can buy our limited edition EF water bottles via the tickets page of the website or via the direct link below.
+You can buy our limited edition EF water bottles via the tickets page of the website here.
 There is no additional booking fee for water bottles.

 In 2016 we introduced reusable glasses in our bars and now all drinks purchased in our bars will be poured in reusable plastic glasses.